Revolutions of 1848 in the Austrian Empire: The Second Wave of Revolutions

 Revolutionary movements of 1849 faced an additional challenge: to work together to defeat a common enemy.
 Previously, national identity allowed Habsburg forces to conquer revolutionary governments by playing them off one another.
 New democratic initiatives in Italy in the spring of 1848 led to a renewed conflict with Austrian forces in the provinces of Lombardy and Venetia.
 At the very first anniversary of the first barricades in Vienna, German and Czech democrats in Bohemia agreed to put mutual hostilities aside and work together on revolutionary planning.
 Hungarians faced the greatest challenge of overcoming the divisions of the previous year, as the fighting there had been the most bitter.
-Despite this, the Hungarian government hired a new commander and attempted to unite with Romanian democrat Avram Iancu, who was known as Crăişorul Munţilor ("The Prince of the Mountains").
+Despite this, the Hungarian government hired a new commander and attempted to unite with Romanian democrat Avram Iancu, who was known as Crăișorul Munților ("The Prince of the Mountains").
 However, division and mistrust were too severe.

 Three days after the start of hostilities in Italy, Charles Albert of Sardinia abdicated the throne of Piedmont-Savoy, essentially ending the Piedmontese return to war.
 Renewed military conflicts cost the Empire the little that remained of its finances.
 Another challenge to Habsburg authority came from Germany and the question of either "big Germany" (united Germany led by Austria) or "little Germany" (united Germany led by Prussia).
 The Frankfurt National Assembly proposed a constitution with Friedrich Wilhelm of Prussia as monarch of a united federal Germany composed of only 'German' lands.
 This would have led to the relationship between Austria and Hungary (as a 'non-German' area) being reduced to a personal union under the Habsburgs, rather than a united state, an unacceptable arrangement for both the Habsburgs and Austro-German liberals in Austria.
 In the end, Friedrich Wilhelm refused to accept the constitution written by the Assembly.
 Schwarzenberg dissolved the Hungarian Parliament in 1849, imposing his own constitution that conceded nothing to the liberal movement.
 Appointing Alexander Bach head of internal affairs, he oversaw the creation of the Bach system, which rooted out political dissent and contained liberals within Austria and quickly returned the status quo.
 After the deportation of Lajos Kossuth, a nationalist Hungarian leader, Schwarzenberg faced uprisings by Hungarians.
-Playing on the long-standing Russian tradition of conservativism, he convinced tsar Nicholas I to send Russian forces in.
+Playing on the long-standing Russian tradition of conservativism, he convinced Tsar Nicholas I to send Russian forces in.
 The Russian army quickly destroyed the rebellion, forcing the Hungarians back under Austrian control.
 In less than three years, Schwarzenberg had returned stability and control to Austria.
 However, Schwarzenberg had a stroke in 1852, and his successors failed to uphold the control Schwarzenberg had so successfully maintained.